OWRC/interpolants/interpolation/climate-sources.md

 # Data interpolation

 The above data are automatically [interpolated to the 10km² sub-watershed scale](/interpolants/interpolation/climate-interpolation.html).

-For use in our water budgeting, [click here](/interpolants/modelling/waterbudget/data.html#data-sources).
+For use in our water budgeting service, [click here](/interpolants/modelling/waterbudget/data.html#data-sources).